MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/system-requirements-channel-integration-framework.md

 ---
-title: "System requirements of Dynamics 365 Channel Integration Framework (CIF) | Microsoft Docs"
+title: "System requirements of Dynamics 365 Channel Integration Framework | Microsoft Docs"
-description: "Learn about the system requirements of Channel Integration Framework (CIF) for Microsoft Dynamics 365 and how to get started using it."
+description: "Learn about the system requirements of Dynamics 365 Channel Integration Framework and how to get started using it."
 keywords: ""
 ms.date: 10/16/2019
 ms.service: